 When I was in Las Vegas I also, completely by accident, met the Business Coach I needed to work with.
 I hadn’t heard of her before either!
 And I would not have made the great leaps and bounds forward in my business that I needed too if I hadn’t gone faaaaaaar out of my normal comfort zone and attended that event.

 Convenient?
 No way.
 Life changing?
 Absolutely.
 Two years later we are now accountability buddies for each other.
 That’s something I never could have imagined.

 I really do believe these days that if you are drawn to an event, go.
 There’s likely something waiting for you there that you need…Live Events Tip #4: You just might discover your next Mentor at a live event and that could change you and your business forever Click To Tweet

-Sam, one of my event buddies from Elodie Rose has this to share about attending events.
+Sam, one of my event buddies from Samantha Leith has this to share about attending events.

-That’s Sam in the photo below enjoying a cupcake with Maria and I in Las Vegas.
+That’s Sam in the photo below enjoying a cupcake with Maria and me in Las Vegas.

 What’s not to love?